nevaman/artemo-frontend-v1/docs/PRD-Overview.md

 # Product Requirements Document: Artemo AI Dashboard

 **Author:** Artemo AI Development Team
-**Version:** 2.1
+**Version:** 3.0
 **Date:** 2025-01-18

 ---

 ## 1. Overview

 The Artemo AI Dashboard is a comprehensive, web-based application designed for copywriters, marketers, and content creators.
-It provides a suite of specialized AI-powered tools with a complete administrative management system.
+It provides a **dynamic framework** for creating and managing AI-powered tools with a complete administrative management system.
 The platform features **fully implemented** dynamic tool creation, enhanced chat-based interactions with structured question sequences, and enterprise-level user management capabilities.

+## 1.1 Dynamic Tool Philosophy

+**Key Concept:** Instead of hardcoded tools, Artemo provides **tool categories** with frameworks that administrators can use to create unlimited, customized tools.
+Each category defines:
+- **Capabilities:** What types of tools can be created
+- **AI Model Recommendations:** Optimal models for different tool types
+- **Question Templates:** Pre-built question types for that category
+- **Knowledge Base Integration:** File types and processing capabilities
+- **Output Frameworks:** Structures and formats available

 ## 2. Project Goals